 The tooltip also shows how often the team sells players successfully.
 A low percentage of sales may mean that they team often try to sell players that are overpriced.

-The icon will be red for teams that have often listed the player unsuccessfully or who have a low percentage of successful sales.
+The icon will be red for teams that have often listed the player unsuccessfully or who have a low percentage of successful sales (unless the listing has no minimum price).
 The icon will be green for teams who usually sell players successfully when they list.

 You can sell your players by following the 'Sell' links on the transfer market page.
 Choose the player you want to see and enter the minimum price you are prepared to accept for the player in the box at the end of the list.